-Its essence is to place the most top, attractive, and well-selling positions in the farthest corner of your store.
-Have you noticed that supermarket chains always place the most popular basic fast-moving consumer goods (eggs, milk, bread) in the farthest corner of the trading floor, so that to get to them the buyer has to go around the entire store?
+Its essence is to place the most popular, attractive, and best-selling products in the farthest corner of your store.
+Have you noticed that supermarket chains always place the most popular, basic, fast-moving consumer goods (eggs, milk, bread) in the farthest corner of the sales floor, so that to get to them the buyer has to go around the entire store?
 In the other corner of the "golden triangle" is the checkout area.

-Having come for bread, the customer N should make his way around the store and back to the checkout area.
+Having come for bread, customer N should make his way around the store and back to the checkout area.
 The customer’s mind is already focused.
-With great probability, the customer N will make a series of unplanned purchases on the way to bread, filling the cart with various everyday essentials, cunningly placed around the display area.
+Customer N will very likely make a series of unplanned purchases on the way to the bread, filling their cart with various everyday essentials, strategically placed around the display area.

 Except for conventional bread, eggs, and milk, retailers often place visually pleasing stands and zones in the area of top-selling items — for example, a bakery with fragrant croissants and pastries, bright (and well-lit) fresh fruits and vegetables.
 Thus, an additional incentive is created for the customer to walk around the entire retail space.

-According to products merchandising rules, there are the most slow-moving and the least selling products at the entrance group (that is, the zone along the hypotenuse of the triangle, to the left and right of the entrance).
-Having studied the customer psychology and traffic flow through numerous focus groups, surveys, and analysis, the marketers have found that a consumer entering the store, hardly pays attention to the goods at the entrance, but will turn right and head immediately deep into the store, counter clockwise.
-Accordingly, merchandisers do not recommend placing strategically important well-selling products at the entrance group – leave them for the display area.
+According to product merchandising rules, the most slow-moving and the least selling products are at the entrance group (that is, the zone along the hypotenuse of the triangle, to the left and right of the entrance).
+Having studied customer psychology and traffic flow through numerous focus groups, surveys, and analyses, marketers have found that a consumer entering the store hardly pays attention to the goods at the entrance, but will turn right and head immediately deep into the store, counterclockwise.
+Accordingly, merchandisers do not recommend placing strategically important best-selling products at the entrance group – leave them for the display area.

-Checkout area is one of the most profitable, “hot” and filled areas of the store.
+The checkout area is one of the most profitable, “hot” and filled areas of the store.
 The rule of classic merchandising is to place impulse products for spontaneous purchases in the checkout area.
-These can be the products you buy to “indulge yourself”, “get something for a child”, “spend your time in line”, these are plain and, most importantly, inexpensive goods.
+These can be products like snacks, magazines, candy, accessories, or gift cards you decide to buy to indulge yourself while waiting in line.
+Most importantly, these are inexpensive goods in small packages.

-A good trick used by a large international cosmetics retailer is to display travel kits and miniature testers of basic products, which are way cheaper and more accessible to a larger number of customers, in the hot checkout area and the customer queue zone.
+A good trick used by a large international cosmetics retailer is to display travel kits and miniature testers of basic products, which are much cheaper and accessible to more customers, in the hot checkout area and the customer queue zone.

 2. Use smart lighting

-The first function of lighting in the store and trading floor is to “pave” the path for the customer we mentioned earlier, and wend their way one more time.
+The first function of lighting in the store and sales floor is to “pave” the path for the customer to wind their way around the store.

 Since about 80 percent of shoppers always move around the perimeter of the retail space, the retailers additionally highlight the lines or stands on the trading floor, stimulating the customer to pay attention to them.
 Spot accent lighting is used to highlight a product or group of products (for example, seasonal or new products).

 The second function of lighting as a visual merchandising tool in a store is to influence and affect the psyche of the buyer.
 Light has long been proven to create emotion and mood, both positive and negative.
-For example, luminous colour streams evoke associations with warmth and sun, and cold ones – with frost and freshness.
+For example, warm colors evoke associations with warmth and sun, and cold ones with frost and freshness.

-Marketers took advantage of these patterns – that is why they recommend highlighting bread or cheese, for example, with the warm, golden colour of lamps and never use cold fluorescent lamps – the latter, falling on the product, will be reflected in a greenish colour and cause rejection from the customer’s side.
+Marketers take advantage of these patterns – that is why they recommend highlighting bread or cheese, for example, with warm lighting and to never use cold fluorescent lamps.
+The latter falls with a greenish color on the product and can be unappealing to the customer.

-Lighting in the trading floor in visual merchandising
+Lighting in the sales floor in visual merchandising

-Cold fluorescent light, on the contrary, plays great for gastronomy: bluish and white emphasizes the fish, milk, cottage cheese and dairy products freshness.
-Neutral backlight is suitable for fruits, vegetables and citrus fruits while excessive game with the colour of lamps and backlights can create dissonance and become negative solution of the merchandiser.
+Cold fluorescent light, on the contrary, plays great for gastronomy: bluish and white emphasises the freshness of fish and dairy products.
+Neutral backlight is suitable for fruits and vegetables, while excessive backlight colors can create dissonance and reduce sales.

 Similar principles of visual merchandising and lighting selection rules basically exist for all groups and categories of goods – from household appliances to cosmetics and home furniture.
 So, for example, sellers of household appliances, plumbing and electronics hardly ever use warm lighting in the store interior, because appliances exposed under warm yellowish light visually give the impression of being used and outdated.

-The third, no less important function of lighting on the trading floor is to attract the attention of the customer to a particular item/product by highlighting it against the others.
+The third, no less important function of lighting on the sales floor is to attract the attention of the customer to a particular item/product by highlighting it against the others.
 This classic visual merchandising technique is used by jewellery stores.
-The jewellery store showcase has two types of lighting – soft background colour for products along the showcase perimeter and an active bright spotlight directed at the main product in the centre.
+The jewellery store showcase has two types of lighting – soft background color for products along the showcase perimeter and an active bright spotlight directed at the main product in the center.

-So, the lighting of the retail space and products is a very important element of visual merchandising.
+So, the lighting of the retail space and product placement is a very important element of visual merchandising.
 With the help of well-chosen and planned lighting, you can achieve the following goals:

-- to help a customer navigate the store's trading floors, find the right product and “suggest” the products worth paying attention to;
+- to help a customer navigate the sales floor, find the right product, and “suggest” the products worth paying attention to;

-- to create an atmosphere of the store, evoke pleasant associations in the customer, conducive to making a purchase;
+- to create a store atmosphere, evoke pleasant associations for the customer, conducive to making a purchase;

 - to focus the buyer's attention on a particular product